AOx0/temple/Readme.md

 ```

 `temple` allows to define all replaces that should be done for the files inside the directory.
-For example, my `test.tex` looks something like the following:
+For example, my `my_latex_template/test.tex` looks something like the following:

 ```latex
 ...